 The Difference Between Lithium Battery Brands In Parallel

 Enerdrive supports running its B-TEC batteries lithium batteries in parallel.
-It recommends a maximum battery bank size of two lithium batteries of equal voltage and amperage.
+It recommends a maximum battery bank size of four lithium batteries of equal voltage and amperage.
 For example, you can connect two 200Ah lithium batteries in parallel.

 Always check the manufacturer's conditions before you connect your batteries in parallel.